Royal Military College Saint-Jean

-In some instances, RMC Saint-Jean allows Quebecers who have already completed a year of studies at the college level to be admitted directly into First Year.

-In preparation for continued university studies at RMC, or RMC Saint-Jean should they choose the International Studies program, students select either the Social Science program (students pursuing a degree in Arts) or the Science program (students pursuing a degree in Engineering or Science).
-Each program is offered in both official languages.
-The two programs share core courses: four in literature; three in philosophy; two in Second Language; three in Physical Education.
-These core courses are supplemented with courses specific to each program.
-RMC Saint-Jean offers courses in both official languages.

-Divided into two semesters, the academic year is composed of 150 teaching days and a final examination period, followed by a supplemental examination period.

 Academics

 The core courses in both programs include: literature, humanities, second language, and physical education.

 The mandate of the preparatory year is to develop in its students good work habits, academic diligence, critical facility, and team spirit.

 Regular Officer Training Program

-Officer and Naval Cadets at RMCSJ are eligible for the Regular Officer Training Program.
+Officer and Naval Cadets at RMC Saint-Jean are eligible for the Regular Officer Training Program.
 This program is designed for officer candidates to obtain a bachelor degree (which is required to be an officer in the Canadian Armed Forces) while attending either the Royal Military College in Saint-Jean or the Royal Military College of Canada in Kingston, Ontario.
 For certain degrees, it is possible to do ROTP through a civilian university if it is not offered at one of the military colleges.

 Uniforms

-Cadets wear a variety of uniforms depending on the occasion and their environment: ceremonial dress (semi ceremonial); full dress (formal occasions); outside sports dress; service dress Air Force; service dress Navy; service dress Navy without jacket; Service dress Air Force without jacket; service dress Army without jacket; and combat dress.
+Officer/Naval cadets wear a variety of uniforms depending on the occasion and their environment: ceremonial dress (semi ceremonial); full dress (formal occasions); outside sports dress; service dress Air Force; service dress Navy; service dress Navy without jacket; Service dress Air Force without jacket; service dress Army without jacket; and combat dress.

-In winter 2009, Royal Military College officer cadets returned to wearing a distinctive Dress of the Day (DOD) uniform which consists of a white shirt, black sweater/light jacket, as well as black trousers/skirt with a red stripe down the side.
+In winter 2009, Royal Military College Officer/Naval cadets returned to wearing a distinctive Dress of the Day (DOD) uniform which consists of a white shirt, black sweater/light jacket, as well as black trousers/skirt with a red stripe down the side.
 The headdress is a black wedge with red piping.

 Mess dress is worn in the Senior Staff Mess for formal occasions such as mess dinners.